-What is sponsor content?
+What is paid content?

-Why sponsor content on Texas Tribune?
+Why is there paid content on Texas Tribune?

-Sponsor content allows sponsors to reach The Texas Tribune’s well-educated, policy-minded audience through brand messaging in the form of written articles, videos or interactives.
-This material is clearly labeled as “sponsor content” and visually differentiated to prevent readers from confusing it with independent editorial content.
+Paid content allows sponsors to reach The Texas Tribune’s well-educated, policy-minded audience through brand messaging in the form of written articles, videos or interactives.
+This material is clearly labeled as “paid content” and visually differentiated to prevent readers from confusing it with independent editorial content.
 It’s the digital equivalent of “advertorials” you’ve seen in newspapers and magazines for decades.
 The points of view expressed don’t reflect those of the Tribune, and sponsors play no role in the Tribune’s editorial decisions.

 What are the guidelines?